neondatabase/website/content/docs/introduction/billing.md

 ### Compute time

-The _Compute time_ metric counts _Compute Unit (CU)_ active time.
-A CU has 1 vCPU and 4 GB of RAM.
-In Neon, a [compute endpoint](/docs/reference/glossary/#compute-endpoint) can have anywhere from .25 CUs to 7 CUs.
-The number of CUs determines the processing capacity of your Neon database.
+The _Compute time_ metric is a measure of the amount of computing capacity utilized by Neon for a given time interval.
+Neon takes a measure of compute utilization every five seconds, which is averaged based on the observed computing capacity.
+Computing capacity is based on _Compute Units (CU)_.
+A CU in Neon is 1 vCPU and 4 GB of RAM.
+A Neon [compute endpoint](/docs/reference/glossary/#compute-endpoint) can have anywhere from .25 to 7 CUs.
 A connection from a client or application activates a compute endpoint and its CUs.
 Activity on the connection keeps the compute endpoint and its CUs in an active state.
 A defined period of inactivity places the compute endpoint and its CUs into an idle state.

 Factors that affect the amount of compute time include: